daomtthuan/inzect/README.md

-# TSInject
+# Inzect

-TSInject is a lightweight injection container for TypeScript and JavaScript.\
+Inzect is a lightweight injection container for TypeScript and JavaScript.\
 It is built on top of the [Stage 3 Decorators Proposal](https://github.com/tc39/proposal-decorators).